 When the food came out and we saw the portion size, we were like…”Wow!”.
 The food was delicious; it was clean, good food.
 I think my husband and I probably said 3 words to each other during the meal because we were too busy eating.
 We ended up having a lot of leftovers (leftovers we gladly ate for dinner the next day) because we could barely eat even half of them.
 Then, when we didn’t think it could get any better, they gave us free alcohol (Raki) and a creme brûlée type of dessert.
 They knew the way to our hearts!

 The waitstaff at Patridogevsia was friendly and efficient, and they didn’t make us feel like we were intruding even though we were the only tourists there.
 We were lucky to have found Patridogevsia.
 It was one of our favourite meals in Greece because it was authentic, cheap and very tasty!

 Samaria Gorge in Chania, Southwest Crete

 For those of you who plan to go to Samaria Gorge, here are some tips:

 - The first portion of the hike is probably the hardest because you are hiking down a steep hill on small rocks.
 We saw some people turn back.
 The rest of the hike is on more flat terrain.

-- It’s basically an one-way hike because unless you’re running on rough terrain for 13km (through the national park) or turn back before you reach the end, it is probably tough to have enough time to hike back before the sun sets.
+- It’s basically a one-way hike because unless you’re running on rough terrain for 13km (through the national park) or turn back before you reach the end, it is probably tough to have enough time to hike back before the sunsets.

 Please visit my Lucky’s Souvlakis blog post for tips if you are planning on going to Santorini.